 Recipe by Dani Venn

 Who doesn't love a Christmas pav?
-This festive pull-a-part Christmas Pavlova wreath featuring our Blood Orange with Japanese Yuzu Ginfusion is deliciously light and fluffy and delivers a mouth-watering ginny tang!
+This festive pull-a-part Pavlova wreath featuring our Blood Orange with Japanese Yuzu Ginfusion is deliciously light and fluffy and delivers a mouth-watering ginny tang!

-Presenting individual mini pavs in a wreath looks so Christmassy and will have your desert looking amazing until the last piece is gone.
+Presenting individual mini pavs in a wreath looks so festive and will have your desert looking amazing until the last piece is gone.
 No more messy collapsed pav that disintegrates at the first slice of a knife, your guests can simply lift the dessert off the board fuss free.

 - 9 egg whites